 This master’s degree program can be started in the fall or spring semester.
 Starting in the spring semester, however, may lead to a longer study time.

 |Master of Arts (120 CP)|

 Combination of subjects

-The program prepares students for careers in a wide variety of national and international contexts, ranging from local, regional, and national government planning offices to development aid organizations, NGOs, architecture and design firms, museums, urban planning and policy offices, international organizations, universities, consultancy firms, and other research institutions.
+The program prepares students for careers in a variety of national and international settings, from research institutions to local, regional, and national government planning offices, development aid organizations, NGOs, architecture and design firms, museums, urban planning and policy offices, international organizations, universities, and consultancy firms.

 Students will be equipped and are also encouraged to continue their studies at the PhD level to pursue an academic career.